Frederik Moth: Life

 Moth founded the town of Christiansted in 1733 after Denmark-Norway purchased St Croix from the French.
-He designed the town using Christiana (now Oslo) as a model.
+He designed the town using Christiania (now Oslo) as a model.
 Moth was named first Danish-Norwegian Governor of the Danish West India–Guinea Company on 12 November 1733.
 He also built the slave plantation known as Little Princess in Saint Croix, having acquired the land in 1738, along with owning the Frederiksdal slave plantation on Saint John.